-Humphrey Hawksley is a leading BBC foreign correspondent, author and commentator on world affairs.
-For more than twenty years he has reported on key trends, events and conflicts from all over the world.
+Humphrey Hawksley is an author, commentator and foreign correspondent.
+He has reported on key trends, events and conflicts from all over the world.

 Investigations into supply chains, poverty and conflict.

 India's economy is the 10th largest in the world, but millions of the country's workers are thought to be held in conditions little better than slavery.
 One story - which some may find disturbing - illustrates the extreme violence that some are subjected to.
 They tried to escape and were punished with an axe.

 Humphrey Hawksley reports from the brick kilns of India where more than two million people feed the booming construction sector and economic miracle by working in conditions campaigners describe as 'slavery.'
 Their work goes into building the skyscrapers, offices and call centres, but the bricks they make are now being condemned as 'blood bricks.'

 Guatemala in Central America has one of the worst records of violence, corruption and treatment of workers.
 Humphrey Hawksley travels through through the country asking why the European Union is now giving it new trade privileges.
 BBC's Our World - Guatemala's Sweet Deal.